 Begin by identifying maps, historic plans, and records and other sources of data including (but not limited to) plans related to construction of the storm drain and of sanitary sewers, prior work performed on the storm drains and sanitary sewers, board of health or other municipal data on septic system failures or required upgrades, and compliant records related to SSOs, sanitary sewer surcharges, and septic system breakouts.
 Continue by reviewing relevant mapping and system vulnerability factors previously identified for the catchment.
-Look for any new information that may be available including Board of Health records related to SSOs.
+Look for any new information that may be available including Board of Health records on plans related to recent construction of storm and sanitary sewer infrastructure, and complaint records related to SSOs.
 Use this information to identify areas within the catchment with higher potential for illicit connections.
 The presence of any of the following specific System Vulnerability Factors (SVFs) is to be recorded in the MATRIX: